hemidactylus/workshop-nosqlbench/_src_README.md

 Surprise!
 As a matter of fact both columns are of type `TEXT` (that is, variable-length strings).
-Indeed, most key-value stores admit string keys and (unless specific schemas are enforced) the values are also either binary blobs or ASCII sequences: this workload could then be adapted to benchmarking other key-value databases.
+Indeed, most key-value stores admit string keys and (unless specific schemas are enforced) the values are also either binary blobs or ASCII sequences: since it uses strings, then, this workload is ready to be adapted to benchmarking other key-value databases.
 <!-- 2L ELIF short -->
 Oh, looks like both the key and the value columns are of type `TEXT`: good for adapting this ready-made benchmark to other key/value stores.